MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ```

 ### Get text description from an image
 The following example shows how to get a text description for an image.
+Note that the image must be an ImageBuffer object as we do not currently support SoftwareBitmap for this API.
+There is an API that allows you to convert SoftwareBitmap to ImageBuffer, and the code below shows that.

 1. First, we ensure the Image Description API's models are available by calling the IsAvailable + MakeAvailable methods and waiting for the methods to return successfully.
 1. Once the models are available, we create an object to reference it.